pdy-sdn/pandeysudan.github.io/_pages/about.md

 # Selected Experience
-I have two years of working as a performance based seismic design engineer.
+I have two years of work experience in a performance based seismic design.

 I have three years of experience with wind tunnel testing of high rise buildings.